 Who is protected?

 Title IX's prohibition against sex discrimination applies to persons under any education program or activity operated by the university.
-Title IX is not just for athletes—it applies to all students and employees.
+Title IX is not just for athletes—it applies to all students, employees, visitors, vendors, guests, and persons seeking employment or enrollment.
 It applies without regard to sexual orientation, or whether the discrimination is perpetrated by individuals of the same or opposite sex.